Patos-Marinza Oil Field

-Patos-Marinëz is an Albanian oil field that was discovered in 1928.
+Patos-Marinëz is an Albanian oil field that was discovered in 1928 and became operational in 1930.
 It is the biggest on-shore oil field in Europe, and with its 11854 oilbbl per day the biggest oil producing field in Albania.
 The Patos Marinëz oil field is located 10 km east of the city of Fier in south central Albania.
 Its proven reserves are about 2 Goilbbl.
 Patos Marinëz has only heavy oil and is in production since the 1930s.